Table of Contents

 - Transfer these files to the unsupported device, into the Steam install directory

-- Follow the procedure under section Extras, Keeping the client offline forever
+- Follow the procedure under section Keeping the client offline forever

 - Making sure that Steam works on the unsupported device, uninstall Steam from the supported device to remove leftovers, if needed